Binary de Bruijn Sequences via Zech's Logarithms: Abstract

 \section{Abstract}

-The cycle joining method and the cross-join pairing are two main construction techniques for de Bruijn sequences.
-This work shows how to combine Zech's logarithms and each of the two techniques to efficiently construct binary de Bruijn sequences of large orders.
+The focus of this work is to show how to combine Zech's logarithms and each of the cycle joining and cross-join pairing methods to construct binary de Bruijn sequences of any order.
 A basic implementation is supplied as a proof-of-concept.

-In the cycle joining method, the cycles are generated by an LFSR with a chosen period.
-We prove that determining Zech's logarithms is equivalent to identifying conjugate pairs shared by any pair of cycles.
-The approach quickly finds enough number of conjugate pairs between any two cycles to ensure the existence of trees containing all vertices in the adjacency graph of the LFSR.
-When the characteristic polynomial of the LFSR is a product of distinct irreducible polynomials, the approach via Zech's logarithms combines nicely with a recently proposed method to determine the conjugate pairs.
-This allows us to efficiently generate de Bruijn sequences with larger orders.
-Along the way, we establish new properties of Zech's logarithms.
+The cycles, in the cycle joining method, are typically generated by a linear feedback shift register.
+We prove a crucial characterization that determining Zech's logarithms is equivalent to identifying conjugate pairs shared by any two distinct cycles.
+This speeds up the task of building a connected adjacency subgraph that contains all vertices of the complete adjacency graph.
+Distinct spanning trees in either graph correspond to cyclically inequivalent de Bruijn sequences.
+As the cycles are being joined, guided by the conjugate pairs, we track the changes in the feedback function.
+Certificates of star or almost-star spanning trees conveniently handle large order cases.

-The characterization of conjugate pairs via Zech's logarithms as positional markings is then adapted into identifying cross-join pairs in a de Bruijn sequence.
-We start from any de Bruijn sequence, although typically a modified $m$-sequence for ease of generation, and demonstrate how to use Zech's logarithms to identify all cross-join pairs in that sequence.
-The process can be repeated on each of the resulting sequences until a desired number of distinct sequences are produced.
-The computational process can be made more efficient by using a new analytic tool attributed to Fryers as well as prior algorithmic tools.
+The characterization of conjugate pairs via Zech's logarithms, as positional markings, is then adapted to identify cross-join pairs.
+A modified $m$-sequence is initially used, for ease of generation.
+The process can be repeated on each of the resulting de Bruijn sequences.
+We show how to integrate an analytic tool, attributed to Fryers, in the process.

+Most prior constructions in the literature measure the complexity of the corresponding bit-by-bit algorithms.
+Our approach is different.
+We aim first to build a connected adjacency subgraph that is certified to contain all of the cycles as vertices.
+The ingredients are computed just once and concisely stored.
+Simple strategies are offered to keep the complexities low as the order grows.

 \keywords{Binary de Bruijn sequence \and cycle structure \and conjugate pair \and cross-join pair \and Zech's logarithms} \subclass{11B50 \and 94A55 \and 94A60}